 What is a Judy Center?

-The Judith P. Hoyer Early Child Care and Family Education Centers, or "Judy Centers," are state grant funded early childhood and family learning centers that offer a wide range of services for children age birth through Kindergarten and their low-income families.
-The goal of Judy Centers is school readiness.
-Judy Centers are located in all of Maryland’s 23 counties and Baltimore City.
-There are currently 51 Judy Centers serving approximately 18,000 young children who live in 59 elementary school zones.
+The Judith P. Hoyer Early Learning Hubs, or "Judy Centers," are state grant funded early childhood and family learning centers that offer a wide range of services for children age birth through Kindergarten and their families.
+The Judy Centers' important role in the communities they serve is school readiness.
+Judy Centers are located in Title I schools in all of Maryland’s 23 counties and Baltimore City.

 What is the history of the Judy Center?

 Judy Centers were establish to honor the late Judith P. Hoyer, an early childhood advocate, educator, and Supervisor of Early Childhood Education for Prince George's County.
 In 1993, with the opening of the Early Childhood and Family Learning Center in Adelphi, Maryland, Mrs. Hoyer brought to life an innovative vision for housing educational and other community services in one building.
 This unique approach provided collaboration among specialists in various programs to better serve children and their families.
 After her untimely death in 1997, "Judy Centers" began opening across the state with grant funds provided by the Maryland State Department of Education to carry out her legacy.